IN THE CUT

 The critics back in 2003 really gave this erotic thriller from Jane Campion a thumbs down - a wretched 35% on Rotten Tomatoes tells its own story.

-But first, there's no getting away from the fact that the thriller element of the story is poor.
-The main tension is supposed to derive from the fact that Meg Ryan's character Frannie suspects that the homicide detective she is attracted to (Mark Ruffalo) might actually be the guy who's killing women in the neighbourhood in a gruesome manner.
-Given that this doesn't stop her having sex with him at every opportunity how seriously can we take we concern?
-Not very in my case.
-And I can't help thinking that Ruffalo is miscast in that he doesn't project any underlying cruelty that might make him plausible as the killer.
+But first, there's no denying that the thriller element of the story is poor.
+The main tension is supposed to derive from the fact that Frannie suspects that the homicide detective she is attracted to (played by Mark Ruffalo) might actually be the guy who's killing women in the neighbourhood in a gruesome manner.

 The story finishes with a scene that ought to be very tense, when the real killer has Frannie at his mercy, but Campion is unable to get much juice out of it, but then again is she really trying to?